-Pech II was discovered by Bordes in 1948, due in part to the fact that some of the talus of this locale had been cut away in the construction of a rail line that runs parallel to the cliff at this point.
-He excavated there from 1949 to 1951 and then again from 1967-1969.
-Both outside the mouth of the cave and within the cave itself was an occupational sequence which began with the so-called Meridional Acheulian (now considered by many to be an early Mousterian) followed by a variety of mostly Typical Mousterian industries.
-Schwartz and Blackwell published two U-series dates from Pech II and two from Pech I, and Grün et al. published a series of ESR dates based on 29 teeth from Pech II.
+Pech II was discovered by Bordes in 1948, thanks to the fact that some of the talus of the site had been cut away in the construction of a rail line that ran parallel to the cliff at this point.
+He excavated there from 1949 to 1951 and again from 1967-1969.
+Both outside the mouth of the cave (locality Pech IIb) and within the cave itself (Pech IIa) an occupational sequence began with the so-called Meridional Acheulian, followed by a variety of Mousterian industries (Bordes 1972).
+Schwarcz and Blackwell (1983) published two U-series dates from Pech II and two from Pech I, and Grün et al. (1991) published a series of ESR dates based on 29 teeth from Pech II.
 Both sets of dates give a consistent picture, though the ESR dates provide more detail.
-They indicate that Pech II was occupied between oxygen-isotope stages 6 and 3, with a break in the sequence between the lower layers 5-9 (stage 6) and the upper layers, 2-4, which seem to span from middle stage 5 until stage 3.
+More recently, OSL dates (Jacobs et al. 2016) suggest ranges from 100 – 55 ka for the upper ensemble (layers 2G1 to 4D) and roughly 180 – 140 ka for the lower ensemble (layers 7 – 9).